jtomchak/killick-demo/README.md

 }
 ```

-* So now are call to `/api/user` as an HTTP PUT should be working, but the page just sits there? mmmmm, why do you think that is? let's tackle that in the next section
+* So now our call to `/api/user` as an HTTP PUT should be working, but the page just sits there? mmmmm, why do you think that is? let's tackle that in the next section